jennac0312/THE-GAME/README.md

 Instant feedback after each question with a green or red flash.

 ### Future Improvements
+1. Order local storage
-1. Fix limitiations of Speed Mode and Arcade Mode.
+2. Fix limitiations of Speed Mode and Arcade Mode.
 Currently, both modes are hard coded to only last 500 rounds.
-2. Better UI ...
+3. Better UI ...

 ### Resources
 1. Stroop Effect : https://lesley.edu/article/what-the-stroop-effect-reveals-about-our-minds